 | Total | Capital stack | $3,500,000 | ~8.8% blended | Mixed | $56,170 |

-The blended rate across all three layers: roughly 8.8%.
+The blended rate across all three layers in this example: roughly 8.8%.

-If that same manufacturer had gotten one $3.5M loan from one bank — assuming a bank would even approve that for a mid-size manufacturer — the rate would've been 10-12%.
-On $3.5M, that difference saves $50K-$200K over the life of the financing.
+If that same manufacturer had gotten one $3.5M loan from one bank — assuming a bank would even approve that for a mid-size manufacturer — the rate would likely have been higher.
+On $3.5M, that difference can save $50K-$200K over the life of the financing.

 Your bank offers one product from one institution.
 That's it.